19hours/sg-statutes/Acts/Private Education Act.md

 “private education institution” means —

-(a) any person that offers to provide or provides private education, whether or not the person offers to provide or provides the private education —
+(a) any person that offers to provide or provides private education whether in Singapore or elsewhere, whether or not the person offers to provide or provides the private education —

 (i) for profit;

 (ii) together with other education; or

 (iii) by itself or in association or collaboration with or by affiliation with any other person; and

+[Act 24 of 2016 wef 03/10/2016]

 (b) such school registered under the Education Act (Cap.
 87) which receives a grant-in-aid or subvention extended by the Government to aided schools as is specified by the Minister in a notification published in theGazette,